Azure-Samples/functions-quickstart-dotnet-azd/README.md

 | _Environment name_ | An environment that's used to maintain a unique deployment context for your app.
 You won't be prompted if you created the local project using `azd init`.|
 | _Azure subscription_ | Subscription in which your resources are created.|
 | _Azure location_ | Azure region in which to create the resource group that contains the new Azure resources.
 Only regions that currently support the Flex Consumption plan are shown.|

+After publish completes successfully, `azd` provides you with the URL endpoints of your new functions, but without the function key values required to access the endpoints.
+To learn how to obtain these same endpoints along with the required function keys, see [Invoke the function on Azure](https://learn.microsoft.com/azure/azure-functions/create-first-function-azure-developer-cli?pivots=programming-language-dotnet#invoke-the-function-on-azure) in the companion article [Quickstart: Create and deploy functions to Azure Functions using the Azure Developer CLI](https://learn.microsoft.com/azure/azure-functions/create-first-function-azure-developer-cli?pivots=programming-language-dotnet).

 ## Redeploy your code